Glendurgan Garden, near Falmouth

 Disabled Access, refreshments, plant sales.

 For free entry to Glendurgan see our offer at the side of the page.
-The are other lovely gardens in the area to visit so make sure you see the rest of our guide.

 When is the best time to visit Glendurgan Garden?